rootmos/h/README.md

 The simplest seccomp filters are essentially accept/reject lists, but they can do more complex things.
-But when it comes to security: easily understandable code is always preferred.
+But as always when it comes to security: easily understandable code is always preferred.

 Back to Alice's `os.execute`-based attacks: with seccomp enabled with a filter that forbids `exec`:s, the kernel will politely kill your process and suggest to the rest of the system that you received a `SIGSYS` signal.
-In practice this means that your process immediately vanishes, so without a syscall inspection tool such as `strace` one is reduced to debugging by Thou shalt `printf("are we nearly here yet?")`.
+In practice this means that your process immediately vanishes, so without a syscall inspection tool such as `strace` one is reduced to debugging by: thou shalt `printf("are we nearly here yet?");`

 ### Enter [strace](https://man.archlinux.org/man/strace.1)
 If you haven't invoked strace before, or you are curious what syscalls are